IIIristraM/sagun/README.md

     @operation({
         // Enable ssr for operation, so it's result will be collected.
         // Operations marked this way won't be executed on client at first time,
-        // so don't put here any logic about application state, like forms,
+        // so don't put here any logic with application state, like forms,
-        // that probably have also be executed on client.
+        // it probably have to be also executed on the client.
         // You should collect pure data here.
         ssr: true
     })